+- 15 Fellow-citizens, pardon me, allow me to ask, why am I called upon to speak here to-day?
 What have I, or those I represent, to do with your national independence?
-Fellow-citizens, pardon me, allow me to ask, why am I called upon to speak here to-day?
-What have I, or those I represent, to do with your national independence?
-Are the great principles of political freedom and of natural justice, embodied in that Declaration of Independence, extended to us? and am I, therefore, called upon to bring our humble offering to the national altar, and to confess the benefits and express devout gratitude for the blessings resulting from your independence to us?

-Would to God, both for your sakes and ours, that an affirmative answer could be truthfully returned to these questions!
-Then would my task be light, and my burden easy and delightful...

-...But, such is not the state of the case.
+Are the great principles of political freedom and of natural justice, embodied in that Declaration of Independence, extended to us? and am I, therefore, called upon to bring our humble offering to the national altar, and to confess the benefits and express devout gratitude for the blessings resulting from your independence to us? - 16 Would to God, both for your sakes and ours, that an affirmative answer could be truthfully returned to these questions!
+Then would my task be light, and my burden easy and delightful. . . .
+But, such is not the state of the case.
 I say it with a sad sense of the disparity between us.
 I am not included within the pale of this glorious anniversary!
-Your high independence only reveals the immeasurable distance between us.
-The blessings in which you, this day, rejoice, are not enjoyed in common.
+Your high independence only reveals the immeasurable distance between us. - 17 The blessings in which you, this day, rejoice, are not enjoyed in common.
 The rich inheritance of justice, liberty, prosperity and independence, bequeathed by your fathers, is shared by you, not by me.
 The sunlight that brought life and healing to you, has brought stripes and death to me.
 This Fourth [of] July is yours, not mine.
 You may rejoice, I must mourn.
 To drag a man in fetters into the grand illuminated temple of liberty, and call upon him to join you in joyous anthems, were inhuman mockery and sacrilegious irony.
-Do you mean, citizens, to mock me, by asking me to speak to-day? ...

-...Fellow-citizens; above your national, tumultuous joy, I hear the mournful wail of millions! whose chains, heavy and grievous yesterday, are, to-day, rendered more intolerable by the jubilee shouts that reach them.
-If I do forget, if I do not faithfully remember those bleeding children of sorrow this day, "may my right hand forget her cunning, and may my tongue cleave to the roof of my mouth!"
-To forget them, to pass lightly over their wrongs, and to chime in with the popular theme, would be treason most scandalous and shocking, and would make me a reproach before God and the world.
-My subject, then fellow-citizens, is AMERICAN SLAVERY.
-I shall see, this day, and its popular characteristics, from the slave's point of view.
-Standing, there, identified with the American bondman, making his wrongs mine, I do not hesitate to declare, with all my soul, that the character and conduct of this nation never looked blacker to me than on this 4th of July!
+Do you mean, citizens, to mock me, by asking me to speak to-day? - 18 Fellow-citizens; above your national, tumultuous joy, I hear the mournful wail of millions! whose chains, heavy and grievous yesterday, are, to-day, rendered more intolerable by the jubilee shouts that reach them.
+To forget them, to pass lightly over their wrongs, and to chime in with the popular theme, would be treason most scandalous and shocking, and would make me a reproach before God and the world. - 19 My subject, then fellow-citizens, is American slavery.
+I shall see this day from the slave's point of view.
+Standing, here, identified with the American bondman, making his wrongs mine, I do not hesitate to declare, with all my soul, that the character and conduct of this nation never looked blacker to me than on this 4th of July!
 Whether we turn to the declarations of the past, or to the professions of the present, the conduct of the nation seems equally hideous and revolting.
-America is false to the past, false to the present, and solemnly binds herself to be false to the future.
-Standing with God and the crushed and bleeding slave on this occasion, I will, in the name of humanity which is outraged, in the name of liberty which is fettered, in the name of the constitution and the Bible, which are disregarded and trampled upon, dare to call in question and to denounce, with all the emphasis I can command, everything that serves to perpetuate slavery-the great sin and shame of America!
+America is false to the past, false to the present, and solemnly binds herself to be false to the future. - 20 Standing with God and the crushed and bleeding slave on this occasion, I will, in the name of humanity which is outraged, in the name of liberty which is fettered, in the name of the constitution and the Bible, which are disregarded and trampled upon, dare to call in question and to denounce, with all the emphasis I can command, everything that serves to perpetuate slavery-the great sin and shame of America!
 "I will not equivocate; I will not excuse;" I will use the severest language I can command; and yet not one word shall escape me that any man, whose judgment is not blinded by prejudice, or who is not at heart a slaveholder, shall not confess to be right and just.